 "Iftar" is the fast-breaking meal observed each evening at sundown during the holy month of Ramadan.
 The Interfaith Iftar Dinner is an opportunity for the whole community to join our Muslim friends for an evening meal as they break their Ramadan fast.
 The event includes a traditional Middle Eastern meal, along with presentations by community peacemakers.

-Interfaith Paths to Peace and Muslim Americans For Compassion invite you and your family to participate in the 11th Annual Interfaith Iftar.
+Interfaith Paths to Peace and Muslim Americans For Compassion invite you and your family to participate in the 11th Annual Interfaith Iftar on April 20, 2021.
 This year's program will be held virtually via Zoom.
 We hope to return to the in-person dinner format in 2022.

 Iftar is a fast-breaking meal observed each evening at sundown during the holy month of Ramadan.
 The annual Interfaith Iftar Dinner is an opportunity for the whole community to join our Muslim friends for an evening meal and conversation as they break their Ramadan fast.
 (This year's virtual program will include conversation but no meal.)

 While we practice social distancing we can still have meaningful connections that build understanding across faith traditions, Muslim families throughout our community will virtually invite you into their homes to share in conversation and give witness to their evening prayer in the small break-out groups.

 REGISTRATION IS REQUIRED

 This event is free and open to everyone!

 The Interfaith Iftar will begin with everyone on one Zoom call.
 After the program, using the breakout groups, we will enjoy the remainder of the evening in small groups.

 Welcome: Dr. Muhammad Babar (Muslim Americans for Compassion)